Suzuki GSX series: Current GSX

-The GSX 750S (US: Katana) received an updated engine for 1984, along with Suzuki's other big-bore four-valver models.
+The GSX 750S received an updated engine for 1984, along with Suzuki's other big-bore four-valver models.
 This is the engine that the first Suzuki GSX-R Series bikes were based on.

-Current GSX models are powered by derivatives of this in-line, four-cylinder engine with four valves per cylinder, which is also used in the Suzuki Bandit Series up to the end of the 2006 model year.
+The current GSX models are powered by derivatives of this in-line, four-cylinder engine with four valves per cylinder, which is also used in the Suzuki Bandit Series up to the end of the 2006 model year.
 They feature a combined air/oil cooling system called SACS (for 'Suzuki Advanced Cooling System').